Dan503/Swordion/README.md

 ##Class system

 There is a class system that permeates throughout the whole of Swordion... or at lest I intend to make it run through the whole kit when it's done.
-It is based off <a href="https://github.com/sathify/CCSS#naming-conventions---simplified-bem">CCSS</a> which is an altered version of <a href="http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/" title="learn more about BEM naming conventions">BEM</a> class naming convention.
+It is an altered version off <a href="https://github.com/sathify/CCSS#naming-conventions---simplified-bem">CCSS</a> which is an altered version of the <a href="http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/" title="learn more about BEM naming conventions">BEM</a> class naming convention.

-This is basically how the naming convention works:
+This is basically how the naming system works:

 ````````````````````
 //this type of class is given to the element that wraps around a self contained module